P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: The ECM misinterprets the MAP sensor signal or has an internal fault.

-Cause: Outdated software or ECM hardware failure.
+Cause: Outdated software or ECM hardware failure in modern electronics.

-3. Symptoms of P0108
+3. Symptoms of P0108 MAP Sensor High Input

 • Check Engine Light On